Sorrow446/go-upload/README.md

 	]
 }
 ```
-It will be wiped on every startup.
+If a job file with the same path already exists, it will be wiped.